estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-s3.md

 This connector can use prefixes in two ways: first, to perform the [**discovery**](../../../concepts/connectors.md#flowctl-discover) phase of setup, and later, when the capture is running.

 * You can specify a prefix in the endpoint configuration to limit the overall scope of data discovery.
-* You're required to specify prefixes on a per-binding basis.
+* If using the flowctl CLI to write your specification locally, you can specify prefixes on a per-binding basis.
 This allows you to map each prefix to a distinct Flow collection, and informs how the capture will behave in production.

 To capture the entire bucket, omit `prefix` in the endpoint configuration and set `stream` to the name of the bucket.
+(This is the only available method in the web app.)
 :::

 ### Properties